Service level objectives (SLOs)

 of all of your SLOs with the Application Signals dashboards.

-You can set SLOs on specific operations that your service calls or uses.
+You can set SLOs on specific operations or dependencies that your service calls or uses.
 You can use any CloudWatch metric

 or metric expression as an SLI, in addition to using the Latency